Home

 NZ Everyday Investor is on a mission to increase financial literacy and make investing more accessible for the everyday person!

 Please ensure that you act independently from any of the content provided in these episodes – it should not be considered personalised financial advice for you.
-This means, you should either do your own research taking on board a broad range of opinions, or ideally, consult and engage an authorised financial adviser to provide guidance around your specific goals and objectives.
+This means, you should either do your own research taking on board a broad range of opinions, or ideally, consult and engage a financial adviser to provide guidance around your specific goals and objectives.

 _____________________________________________________________________________